Airfryer Roasted Broccoli gets you perfectly roasted Broccoli in just 10 minutes. It is very easy to make and a delicious low carb side dish.

 - Always use Broccoli when it is still fresh, basically within 2-3 days.
 After a couple of days, it starts to develop a strange smell, which at least I don't like.

-- Using a knife cut the stem part and then cut into medium florets.
+- Using a knife cut the stem part and then cut it into medium florets.
 Make sure the florets are of the same size, so they get cooked evenly.

 - Clean florets well to get rid of any dust.
 I usually dip the florets in lukewarm water for about 10 minutes.